The database for Advanced Management Console provides data storage to host all the data.

 Note:MOS is available at https://support.oracle.com.

-./orachk as root user to check Oracle database and generate HTML report to create a zip file of report containing HTML file.
-This report includes issues found and links to MOS notes or documentation to fix the issues.
+./orachkas a root user to check the Oracle database and generate HTML report.
+This creates a zip file of the report that contains an HTML file.
+The report includes any issues that were found along with links to MOS notes or documentation to fix the issues.